nguyenhungphu/StackOverflowing/README.md

 - Clicking on any Tag will move the user to a list of the related Tag subject
 - Include Sort function in ascending or descing order to Vote, number of Answer
 - Pagination

+*Current Bugs
+- A login user can Upvote, Downvote infinite times